Piyush-Sharma-1/IITB-Insti-Chatbot/README.md

 ### 5. Add the source documents

-Place the official IIT Bombay PDF documents inside the `docs/` directory.
+Place all the  official IIT Bombay PDF documents inside the `docs/` directory.

 ### 6. Build the knowledge base